L3-N0X/obsidian-marker/README.md

 ## 🌟 Introduction

 Welcome to this Obsidian PDF to Markdown Converter!
 This plugin brings the power of advanced PDF conversion directly into your Obsidian vault.
-By leveraging the capabilities of Marker through a self-hosted API or by using the hosted solution on [datalab.to](https://www.datalab.to/), this plugin offers a seamless way to transform your PDFs into rich, formatted Markdown files, with support for tables, formulas and more!
+By leveraging the capabilities of Marker through a self-hosted API, the hosted solution on [datalab.to](https://www.datalab.to/), or the powerful MistralAI OCR capabilities, this plugin offers a seamless way to transform your PDFs into rich, formatted Markdown files, with support for tables, formulas and more!

 > [!IMPORTANT]
-> This plugin requires a Marker API endpoint, a paid account for datalab or the python api of marker to work.
+> This plugin requires a Marker API endpoint, a paid account for datalab, the python api of marker, or a free MistralAI API key to work.
 Without an endpoint, the application can't convert anything.

-You can find the related repositories here:
+You can find the related repositories and services here:

 - [Marker Project](https://github.com/VikParuchuri/marker) (AI model for PDF conversion + Simple Python API)
 - [datalab.to](https://www.datalab.to/) (Hosted API for the Marker AI model, provided by the developer himself)
 - [Marker API Docker Container](https://hub.docker.com/r/wirawan/marker-api) (Container for self-hosting, needs Nvidia GPU)
 - [Marker API](https://github.com/adithya-s-k/marker-api) (API for self-hosting the conversion service)
+- [MistralAI](https://console.mistral.ai/) (Free OCR API with excellent results)

 ## 🚀 Features